firegnu/next-manifest-convert/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is for convert KaiOS 2.5.4 manifest to KaiOS3.0 manifest.